Lowympact/lowympact/README.md

 > https://github.com/Lowympact/lowympact-front

 Installation process is quite simple : run `git clone` and `npm install` into repository's folder.
-Use `npm dev` to start development server at `http://localhost:3000/`.
-If you want a production deployment just hit `npm start`.
+Use `npm start` to start development server at `http://localhost:3000/`.

 ### BACK-END